 Koala® Center For Sleep & TMJ Disorders Provides Treatments for Obstructive Sleep Apnea (OSA).
 We Have Solutions for Obstructive Sleep Apnea.
 We Are Committed to Providing the Top Treatments for OSA.
 Please Call for More Information.
 Serving Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: